IainYa/UltimateTentBling/README.md

 - Random strobe - Strobing a single colour at a random interval.
 Globally, this should look like a twinkling or shimmering pattern.
 - Rainbow - Scrolling through rainbow colours.
 Globally, this should look like a continuous rainbow moving across the site.

-#### Local effects
-- Disco Squares - Red, Yellow, Green and Blue squares (approx 20m?), changing to a different colour each second.

 ## Setup